jmkristian/OutpostForSCCo/README.md

 Beware: a folder name that contains whitepsace won't work with Outpost version 3.2 c118.
 For a silent uninstall, execute `.\uninstall.exe /S` in the folder where the program was installed.

+### Usage

+To create a new message, click an item in the 'Forms' menu of Outpost.
+A browser page will pop up; enter data and click the 'Submit to Outpost' button at the top.
+The text form of the message will pop up; enter the 'To' addresses and click 'Send'.

+Opening a message that's not ready to send will pop up the text form, only, where you can enter the 'To' addresses.
+Opening a message that's ready to send will pop up a browser page.
+Opening a message that's been sent or received will ask whether you want to view the 'original format'; that is a browser page.

 ### In Case of Trouble

 If something's not right, please report it by creating a new issue in the [issues page](https://github.com/jmkristian/OutpostForLAARES/issues).
-To help isolate the problem, please attach all the files from the folder `OutpostForLAARES\bin` whose names end with `.log`.
+To help isolate the problem, please attach a screenshot of a browser page (if any) and all the files from the folder `OutpostForLAARES\bin` whose names end with `.log`.

 Power users might learn more by editing OutpostForLAARES\addons\\*.ini, changing each occurrence of ...\wscript.exe ...\OutpostForLAARES\launch.vbs to ...\OutpostForLAARES\launch.cmd and observing the console windows that pop up.
 The source code for bin\launch.exe is bin\launch.js.

-### Building
+### Developing

 Source code is stored in [this repository](https://github.com/jmkristian/OutpostForLAARES).
 To build it, you'll need